OWASP/www-project-spvs/1.0/OWASP_SPVS_1.0_How_To_Use_SPVS.md

 - Use SPVS requirements to drive **pipeline checks** such as secret scanning, dependency validation, or enforcement of signed artifacts.
 - Integrate SPVS status tracking into dashboards or compliance reporting tools.

-This makes SPVS “live” within your CI/CD workflows.
+This makes SPVS “live” within your software pipeline workflows.

 ---